corefan/xenko-docs/en/manual/graphics/effects-and-shaders/custom-shaders.md

     ![Shader in asset view](media/shader-in-asset-view.png)

     >[!Note]
-    >In some situations, Game Studio might only detect the shader as a script, as in the screenshot below:
+    >In some situations, Game Studio incorrectly identifies the shader as a script, as in the screenshot below:
     >![Shader as script](media/shader-as-script-in-asset-view.png)

     >If this happens, restart Game Studio (**File > Reload project**).